HE0144-4657: A Carbon-Enhanced Ultra Metal-Poor Star ([Fe/H] ~ -4.1) from the Helmi Stream Disrupted Dwarf Galaxy: Introduction

 One of the most successful efforts to find UMP stars has been the Hamburg/ESO Survey\footnote{It is worth mentioning that HES was designed to be a wide-angle survey for bright QSOs ($12.5<B<17.5$).
 Coincidentally, the HES low-resolution spectroscopy turned out to be also suitable for finding low-metallicity stars in the Milky Way.} \citep[HES;][]{reimers1990,wisotzki1996}.
 It provided objective-prism spectra ($\mathcal{R}\sim500$) for over 4.4~million stellar sources in the southern hemisphere, with an effective area of 6726\,$\deg^2$ and a limiting magnitude of $B\sim17.5$ for stellar work \citep{christlieb2008}.
 High-resolution spectroscopic follow-up campaigns using HES metal-poor candidates have discovered two stars with $\metal \leq -5.0$ \citep{christlieb2002,frebel2005}, several UMP stars \citep[][]{cohen2007,norris2007,hansen2014,hansen2015,placco2016b}, and hundreds of chemically peculiar stars with $\metal >-4.0$ \citep[e.g.][among several others]{barklem2005,frebel2006,schorck2009,li2010,cohen2013,norris2013,placco2014}.

 In the UMP regime, roughly 80\,\% of the stars exhibit carbon enhancement \citep{placco2014c,arentsen2022}.
 These Carbon-Enhanced Metal-Poor \citep[CEMP; $\cfe \geq+0.7$ --][]{aoki2007} stars at $\metal \leq-4.0$ are thought to be the direct descendants of the first stars.
-Carbon is believed to be a key byproduct of the evolution of massive metal-free stars in the early universe \citep{ishigaki2014,tominaga2014} and has been measured in Damped Ly$\alpha$ systems as early as redshift $z>2$ \citep{cooke2012,cooke2014, welsh2020}.
+Theoretical models support the hypothesis that carbon is a key byproduct of the evolution of massive metal-free stars in the early universe \citep{ishigaki2014,tominaga2014}.
+Further observational evidence is provided by carbon measurements in Damped Ly$\alpha$ systems as early as redshift $z>2$ \citep{cooke2012,cooke2014, welsh2020}.

 The next step in understanding the nature of Population~III stars is finding the astrophysical environments that would allow for their formation and evolution.
 Such environments would ideally retain the yields from the supernova explosions, which in turn would seed the second-generation UMP stars observed today.
 Connecting the chemistry of low-metallicity stars with stellar kinematics and dynamics has flourished in the era of the {\emph{Gaia}} mission \citep{gaia2016}.
 Through chemo-dynamical analysis, it becomes possible to associate UMP stars in the Galaxy with their potential birth environments, which include surviving Milky Way satellites such as dwarf spheroidal (dSph) and ultra-faint dwarf (UFD) galaxies, as well as disrupted dwarf galaxies in the form of stellar streams that inhabit the Galactic halo.
 These structures hold the key to the Milky Way's turbulent history of past interactions and mergers \citep{belokurov2013, helmi2020, deason2024gaia}.